cascode-labs/build-conda-action/README.md

 </p>

-A Github Action for building a [Conda](https://docs.conda.io/en/latest/) package strored in the project using [conda-build](https://docs.conda.io/projects/conda-build/en/latest/index.html).
+A Github Action for building a [Conda](https://docs.conda.io/en/latest/) package stored in the project using [conda-build](https://docs.conda.io/projects/conda-build/en/latest/index.html).
 It is meant to be simple to use with reasonable defaults that should work without any inputs when your project Conda configuration is setup according to